-"It's maybe the most important paper that we've produced in 20 years," said Teresa Heinz Professor in Green Chemistry Terrence J. Collins, who directs the IGS.
+“It’s maybe the most important paper that we’ve produced in 20 years,” says Terrence J. Collins, Teresa Heinz Professor in Green Chemistry, who directs the IGS.

-"We had to make the iron center of our catalysts do the same kind of chemistry as the iron center of the peroxidase enzymes," Collins said.
-"We spent 15 years systematically figuring out how to make the TAML catalyst composition perform properly.
-Then having got the first one — we spent 20 years trying to make it better."
+“We had to make the iron center of our catalysts do the same kind of chemistry as the iron center of the peroxidase enzymes,” Collins says.
+“We spent 15 years systematically figuring out how to make the TAMLs catalyst composition perform properly.
+After getting the first one, we spent 20 years trying to make it better.”

-In this new study, Collins describes the "record-setting" performances of these improved catalysts, called NewTAMLs.
-Testing has shown that infinitesimal amounts of these catalysts activate hydrogen peroxide to eliminate the pharmaceutical and common persistent micropollutant propranolol from water in less than five minutes.
+In this new study, Collins describes the “record-setting” performances of these improved catalysts called NewTAMLs.
+Testing has shown that infinitesimal amounts of these catalysts activate hydrogen peroxide to eliminate the common and persistent micropollutant propranolol from water in less than five minutes.

-This "bioinspired" approach to chemistry is a pillar of the new field of sustainable ultradilute oxidation catalysis that Collins and the Institute for Green Science are pioneering.
+This “bioinspired” approach to chemistry is a pillar of the new field of sustainable ultradilute oxidation catalysis pioneered by Collins and the IGS.

-Besides Collins, the other authors of the study were Genoa R. Warner, Yogesh Somasundar, Kyle C. Jansen, Evan Z. Kaaret, Cindy Weng, Abigail E. Burton, Matthew R. Mills, Alexander D. Ryabov, Saborni Biswas and Michael P. Hendrich of IGS; Longzhu Q. Shen of the University of Cambridge; Gabrielle Pros and Tomislav Pintauer of Duquesne University and Julia A. Taylor and Frederick S. Vom Saal of the University of Missouri.
+Additional authors of the study were Genoa R. Warner, Yogesh Somasundar, Kyle C. Jansen, Evan Z. Kaaret, Cindy Weng, Abigail E. Burton, Matthew R. Mills, Alexander D. Ryabov, Saborni Biswas and Michael P. Hendrich of IGS; Longzhu Q. Shen of the University of Cambridge; Gabrielle Pros and Tomislav Pintauer of Duquesne University; and Julia A. Taylor and Frederick S. vom Saal of the University of Missouri.